-For nearly twenty years, Robert A. Tino has interpreted the landscape of the Great Smoky Mountains with an eye, palette and brush stroke that meshed realism with impressionism.
+For over thirty years, Robert A. Tino has interpreted the landscape of the Great Smoky Mountains with an eye, palette and brush stroke that mesh realism with impressionism.
 His signature meshing of transparent watercolors and gouache (pronounced "gwash" - a little used opaque technique) evoke the countless moods of this mountain eden.

 In the late 1990's, Robert integrated oils into his portfolio because of the immediate accessibility of blending that allows him to achieve a different kind of softness.
 Whether the medium is watercolor or oil, Robert preserves his personal experience of the mountains with each scene in remarkable detail, while exploring his characteristic affinity for flourishes of color, depth and texture.

 Since his first limited edition work issued in the early 1980's while still a student at the University of Tennessee, Robert emerged as one of the most gifted and celebrated artists in the Southeast.
 Shown in fine art galleries across the South, Robert's work enjoys a devoted following of collectors - one that grows every year with each new release.
 Many of his earlier works are available only through sales from private collections.
-Each year Robert releases Limited, Collector's and Signed Editions of his original paintings from the Robert A. Tino Gallery in the John Denton Home on Sunset View Farm in Sevierville, Tennessee.
-A second Tino Gallery in Highlands, North Carolina opened in the late 1990's.
+In addition to original paintings, each year Robert releases Limited Lithograph and Giclée Editions along with Collector and Signed prints of his paintings from the Robert A. Tino Gallery in the John Denton Home on Sunset View Farm in Sevierville, Tennessee.

 I believe that if it were left to artists to choose their own labels, most would choose none.
 Bene Shahn